Women’s March On Washington And The “Pussyhat” Movement

 https://www.youtube.com/watch?v=XC9hTrX9oNk

 According to Fortune, nearly 700 separate protests were planned globally in conjunction with the Women’s March, essentially eclipsing the inauguration, and the “Pussyhats” are front and center.
-Speaking about the movement, Jayna Zweiman said,
+Speaking about the movement, Jayna Zweiman said the following.

 “We are opening it up for people to personally represent themselves through someone else, and support them, it’s something a lot of people want to do.
 They want to be positive, and I think you can be politically active and positive at the same time.”

-The Women’s March on Washington, as well as many marches throughout the U.S. and indeed the world, have caught on to the “Pussyhat” viral trend, with reports of public transport near protest sites being swarmed by “Pussyhats”.
+The Women’s March on Washington, as well as many marches throughout the U.S. and indeed the world, have caught on to the “Pussyhat” viral trend, with reports of public transport near protest sites being swarmed by “Pussyhats.”

 This is amazing!
 The future is female. ???????? #WomensMarch pic.twitter.com/pf68BXpPZo